felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 instead spend my days alone in my room playing video games that made me feel like a champion.

-It feels bittersweet to remind myself of all these memories.
+All these memories are bittersweet.
 I had no idea of the vacuum that was growing in my soul.
 I didn't realize how much I was stuck in  my old ways.
 Life had given me many abilities but left me with the impression that new ones could